therealelyayo/Goldfish-stealer/README.md

 # Introduction

 <p>Hydra is one of the most powerful stealers unlike other stealers!
 Hydra grabs a massive ammount of information from a computer!
 Hydra has a lot of good and improved features</p>
+## REPOSITORY HAS BEEN MOVED!
+PLEASE STAR THIS REPORISTORY

  **Setup**
 > - Disable Antiviruses